pagmatt/markdown-cv/index.md

 ## Summary

 I am a 3rd year PhD student interested in the modeling, analysis and design of cellular telecommunication networks.
-In particular, most of my research focuses on protocol design for 5/6G communication networks, and their system-level performance evaluation using simulation tools such as <a href="https://www.nsnam.org">ns-3<a>, and SDR-based testbeds such as <a href="https://www.northeastern.edu/colosseum">Colosseum<a>.
+In particular, most of my research focuses on protocol design for 5/6G communication networks, and their system-level performance evaluation using simulation tools such as [ns-3](https://www.nsnam.org), and SDR-based testbeds such as [Colosseum](https://www.northeastern.edu/colosseum).
-As part of my research endeavors I have been developing and maintaining <a href="https://github.com/nyuwireless-unipd/ns3-mmwave">ns-3 mmWave module<a>, i.e., an ns-3 module for simulating 5G networks and evaluating the performance of novel 5/6G solutions.
+As part of my research endeavors I have been developing and maintaining the (ns-3 mmWave module)[https://github.com/nyuwireless-unipd/ns3-mmwave], i.e., an ns-3 module for simulating 5G networks and evaluating the performance of novel 5/6G solutions.

 ## Education